Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please read about [contributing](CONTRIBUTING.md) to this repository for details on our code of conduct and the process for submitting pull requests.

 ## Contributors